oroinc/orocommerce/src/OroB2B/Bundle/ProductBundle/Resources/doc/product-api.md

 ----------
 ### sku
 Product SKU(s).

 One ore more Product SKU can be provided as request query.

 E.g.: `filter[sku]=0RT28` or `filter[sku]=0RT28,1AB92`

 Authentication Requirements
 ---------------------------
 WSSE authentication is required.

-ACL permission to view projects is required.
+ACL permission to view products is required.

 Example Request
 ---------------